 Credit LPs (Lenders)

-In Twyne, Credit LPs (CLPs) are users who supply assets to lending protocols like Euler or Aave and don't borrow against their collateral.
-They are only looking for simple and passive yield options.
-On Twyne, they can go one step further:
+In Twyne, Credit LPs (CLPs) are users who supply assets to lending protocols like Euler or Aave but choose not to borrow against their collateral.
+They typically seek simple, passive yield opportunities.

 How it works

-When a CLP delegates their borrowing power, they essentially underwrite a borrower’s loan.
-In return for taking on this added risk, the CLP earns an additional interest rate — called the CLP Supply Rate — on top of their base lending yield.
+When a CLP delegates borrowing power, they effectively underwrite a borrower’s loan.
+In exchange for this added risk, they earn an additional interest rate — the CLP Supply Rate — on top of the base lending yield.

 You can dive deeper into the math behind the CLP supply rate here.